digitalocean/container-blueprints/DOKS-CI-CD/README.md

 To test the whole CI/CD setup, you need to push some changes to the `tekton-sample-app` repository prepared in the [Forking the Sample Application Repo](#forking-the-sample-application-repo) step.

-Next, port-forward the tekton dashboard:
+First, port-forward the tekton dashboard service:

 ```shell
 kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097
 ```

-Now, open your web browser and go to [localhost:9097](http://localhost:9097).
+Now, launch your web browser and access [localhost:9097](http://localhost:9097).
 Then, navigate to PipelineRuns - you should see your CI/CD pipeline status:

 ![alt](assets/images/tkn_pipeline_run_listing.png)